See every side of every news story

 Joseph Nye, advocate of stronger U.S.-Japan relations, dies at 88

-• Joseph Nye, a political scientist and Harvard scholar, died at age 88 on Tuesday, as announced by Harvard University on Wednesday.
+• Joseph Nye, a political scientist known for coining the term 'soft power,' died on Tuesday at age 88, as announced by Harvard University on Wednesday.

 Insights by Ground AI